zenvia/zenvia-openapi-spec/spec/tags/flow-report.md

-Report to provide current state of sessions (executions) of flows in a period.
+A report that provides the current state of sessions (executions) of flows during a period.
 These states contain session variables and their current value.
-The report can be filtered by flow, dispatch or session.
+The report can be filtered by flow, dispatch, or session.